-To activate loop roll, hold control + alt while clicking on the desired autoloop increment, or use the keyboard shortcuts: control + alt + 1 through 5 for the Left Deck and control + alt + 6 through 0 for the Right Deck. (ie. the same as the autoloop controls with the additional 'alt' key as a modifier).
+To activate loop roll, hold control + alt while clicking on the desired autoloop increment, or use the keyboard shortcuts: control + alt + 1through 5 for the left deck and control + alt + 6through 0 for the right deck. (ie. the same as the auto-loop controls with the additional 'alt' key as a modifier).

-The range of values available for loop roll are 1/32 through to 32 beats.
-The shortcut keys will activate whichever loop lengths are visible on screen, i.e., if you have lengths of a 1/4 beat through to 4 beats visible for the Left Deck, control + alt + 1 will activate a 1/4 beat loop roll, control + alt + 2 will activate a 1/8 beat loop roll and so on.
+The range of values available for loop roll are 1/32 through to 32 bars.
+The shortcut keys will activate whichever loop lengths are visible on screen, i.e., if you have lengths of a 1/4 bar through to 4 bars visible for the left deck, control + alt + 1 will activate a 1/4 bar loop roll, control + alt + 2 will activate a 1/8 bar loop roll and so on.

-Use the $\blacktriangleleft$ and $\triangleright$ buttons to toggle through the range of possible lengths visible onscreen.
+Use the ◀ and ► buttons to toggle through the range of possible lengths visible onscreen.